L.HIS-116: Ancient Greek Civilization

-An historical overview of the major developments in formal, practical, and popular global geopolitics from the late 19thcentury to present.
+An historical overview of the major developments in formal, practical, and popular global geopolitics from the late 19th century to present.
 The material will examine the origins, application, and outcomes of geopolitical theories related to cartography; empire and imperialism; nation building and nationalism; decolonization and independence; the Cold War; and the multi-faceted dimensions of globalization.
 This course will partially satisfy the geography requirement for the All-Social Science teaching endorsement.
-Sophomores and above.
 3 credits.

 L.HIS-427: United States Catholicism

-The history of Roman Catholics and Roman Catholicism in the U.S. from colonial beginnings to the present with special emphasis on the changes in and anomalies of Catholic identity.
-Not open to first year students.
+The history of Roman Catholics and Roman Catholicism in the U.S. from colonial beginnings to the present, with special emphasis on the changes in and anomalies of Catholic identity.
 3 credits.

 L.HIS-431: Revolutionary Era in the United States

-The U.S. in the 18th century, development of British imperial policy and reactions to it, the break from the British empire, experiments in new forms of self-government and the framing, ratification and implementation of the U.S. Constitution in the 1790’s.
-Not open to first year students.
+The U.S. in the 18th century, development of British imperial policy and reactions to it, the break from the British empire, experiments in new forms of self-government and the framing, ratification and implementation of the U.S. Constitution in the 1790s.
 3 credits.

 L.HIS-439: The Creation of Modern America, 1877-1924

 This course concentrates on the incredible transformation of society that took place in the United States between 1877 and 1924.
 The changes of this period resulted in the creation of modern American society.
-To understand the 20th century we must understand the changes begun during the Gilded Age and completed by the 1920’s.
+To understand the 20th century we must understand the changes begun during the Gilded Age and completed by the 1920s.
 Because these changes took place in almost every area of society, this course will draw upon social, cultural, economic, diplomatic, and political history.
-Not open to first year students.
 3 credits.

 L.HIS-443: Civil War & Reconstruction

-The U.S. from the 1840’s through the 1870’s with emphasis on the causes of the war, military operations of the conflict and its impact on the U.S., the difficulties of reconciling the former enemies.
-Not open to first year students.
+The U.S. from the 1840s through the 1870s with emphasis on the causes of the war, consequences of the military conflict and the difficulties of reconciling the former enemies.
 3 credits.

 L.HIS-453: The Great Depression & the New Deal

 A study of the Great Depression in the United States, including its origins, the consequences of depression on U.S. society and the New Deal as a response to the crisis.
 Different perspectives based on race, gender, age and region will be discussed.
 This course will also examine the legacy of the New Deal, including the evolution of the social welfare state, the transformation of the role of government in society and the expansion of the power of the president.
-Not open to first year students.
 3 credits.

 L.HIS-455: United States History Since 1945

-The political, social, and economic history of the U.S. from the end of World War II to the present including the evolution of Cold War politics and major changes in U.S. society.
-Not open to first year students.
+The political, social, and economic history of the U.S. from the end of World War II to the present, including the evolution of Cold War politics and major changes in U.S. society.
 3 credits.

 L.HIS-456: The Civil Rights Movement

-A focus on organizations, and to a lesser degree on their leaders, involved in the post-World War II struggle for racial equality in southern and northern states.
+A focus on the post-World War II struggle for racial equality in southern and northern states.
 Organizations studied include the National Association for the Advancement of Colored People, Southern Christian Leadership Conference, Student Non-Violent Coordinating Committee, Congress of Racial Equality, the Black Panthers, the Nation of Islam, and a sample of local action groups.
 3 credits.

-Emphasis in this course is on research and the production of quality papers based on primary and secondary materials.
+This research seminar guides students through the creation of a project, linked to a career pathway, based on original research.
 For history majors only, normally in their senior year.
 Cannot be repeated more than once.
-Students must earn a grade of C or better for the major.
 3 credits.
+Fall semester.